dsb-lab/Analysis_Mouse_Atlas/README.md

 # Use with Docker

+All the analysis has been done in a docker image for reproducibility purposes.
+Check it in [dockerhub](https://hub.docker.com/r/dsblab/single_cell_analysis) or [github](https://github.com/dsb-lab/Docker-single-cell-analysis/tree/v0.2).

 For running the docker and go over the analysis steps in a jupyter lab session, just run,

 ```
-./run
+./docker/run.sh
 ```

-Once run, the docker will be working and executing in the channel 10000.
-Change the channel in the `run` script if you want to run it in some other channel..
+Once run, the docker will be working and executing in port 8888.
+Change the channel in the `run.sh` script if you want to run it in some other channel.
 In the terminal you will find a token code that is generated for security reasons:

 ![](assets/token.png)

 Copy that number.
-For accessing the session, open your favorite folder brwoser and search `localhost:10000`.
+For accessing the session, open your favorite folder brwoser and search `localhost:8888`.
 Directly from the terminal it will be something like,

 ```
-firefox localhost::10000
+firefox localhost::8888
 ```

 it will open a jupyterlab session that will ask for a password or token.